 AM: The response from the community has been phenomenal – everyone is blown away by the new offering.
 Cycling is now a real experience and is certainly bringing in a lot of new joiners.
 Members just love doing RPM and SPRINT in such a motivating environment.
 It was important for us to start the studio opening with a big Les Mills event, so we planned it to coincide with a relaunch day for all GX-classes and our members couldn’t get enough.
 Word of mouth is a big marketing tool for us and people are now flocking to check out this curious new cycling offering they’ve heard about.
 They may only come to check out the nice room, but the quality of programming means they stay and become members.

-AM: Our cycle-classes are now heaving, with an average occupancy rate of 85 per cent and some classes are just completely sold out.
+AM: Our cycle-classes are now heaving, with an average occupancy rate of 85 per cent and some classes are just completely booked.
 We currently do not work with a booking-system; if classes are crowded, people choose other GX-classes instead, so there’s been an uplift in wider GX attendance as well.
 Given that it’s a fairly simple concept at its core, we’re finding indoor cycling is a really effective way to welcome beginners into our group exercise space and build their confidence – which obviously means they’re more likely to stay for longer.

 JM: In keeping with our ‘Fitnesscamp’ name, we’re now looking to run ‘Cyclecamps’ which will be 6-8 week courses aimed at cycling enthusiasts beyond our current membership, where we’ll focus on connecting nutritional advice with training to enhance cycle performance.
 We’ve also now got 10 soccer teams who book bespoke cycle workouts as part of their training regimes, bringing extra revenue and a lot of fun for our instructors, who like to push them to the max.